sipostudent/Bug-Issue-Tracker/README.md

 - Supplement non-substantial CVC.

  > On occasion, the CVC instalments are acknowledged, notwithstanding when CVC is left clear or notwithstanding when a not substantial CVC is embedded.
 According to [Stripe Rules](https://stripe.com/docs/radar/rules) documentation.

 [**To top**](#Table-of-Contents)

 #### Bugs (now resolved)

-A table from the Bootstrap framework caused a compatibility issue with Heroku due to its large size.
+1. A table from the Bootstrap framework caused a compatibility issue with Heroku due to its large size.
 Adding a custom media to condense the size; made the app more responsive on mobiles.

 > See the **Acknowledgements** section for the credit given to my assistance in solving the problem.

+2. Initially, the file structure was quite different from the current set up; however, upon deployment to Heroku, it became an issue as the app malfunction via incorrect routing and crashing.
+For these reasons, the reconfiguration of file structure was necessary.

+> The problem was most likely because of sessions not being persisted over page loads, due to the utilisation of the session engine.
+In hindsight, the built-in **Django user authentication model** should have been preferred for user authentication.

 ## Deployment